FSA Partner Banner Light

 If we grant a TPD discharge of your federal student loans or TEACH Grant service obligation, you will not be eligible to receive a new Direct Loan, Perkins Loan, or TEACH Grant in the future unless:

-• You obtain a certification from a physician that you are able to engage in substantial gainful activity; and
+• You obtain a certification from a licensed medical professional that you are able to engage in substantial gainful activity; and

 • You sign a statement acknowledging that the new loan or TEACH Grant service obligation cannot be discharged in the future on the basis of any injury or illness present at the time the new loan or TEACH Grant is made, unless your condition substantially deteriorates so that you are again totally and permanently disabled.